ncats/gsrs3-main-deployment/README.md

 # Assumption TWO
 APPLICATION_HOST="https://my.server:8080"

-# Assumption TWO
+# Assumption THREE
 # Application host url should have no trailing slash
 APPLICATION_HOST="https://my.server"
-#  Assuming we have NGINX fowarding to a reverse proxy like this:
+#  Assuming we have NGINX forwarding to a reverse proxy like this:
 #  location /ginas/app {
 #    proxy_http_version 1.1;
 #    include proxy_params;